nguyenlan13/nguyenlan13.github.io/_posts/2019-05-30-dancing_with_fear.markdown

 ---

-My decision to learn software development has brought much joy and excitement to my life in that it very much aligns with what I am looking for in terms of continuous learning and meaningful work.
+My decision to dive into software development has brought much joy and excitement to my life in that it very much aligns with what I am looking for in terms of continuous learning and meaningful work.

 Getting to this point, however, was difficult and plagued with doubts.